tonghuikang/blog/_posts/unpublished-ai-2025.md

-Gradient-based methods.
+Gradient-based methods for prompt engineering?

 Just finetune a 200m parameter model instead (but serving calling a general purpose 8b model can be cheaper than keeping a 200m parameter model live)

-## Outcome based prompting

 Do not talk to me until either
 - you have a prompt that can curve fit to my examples